nishantjr/nishantjr.github.com/src/blog/2011-09-22-an-interesting-3-days.markdown

 Then we land in *Hong Kong* at 8am IST.
 I went to meet Naten - Mandar decided to stay behind.
 Mandar got a bit worried because I didn't come until after an hour.
-Ate a McDonalds Big Mac for $5 ( thanks for the forex card ) because I didnt have any HK$ on me.
+Ate a McDonalds Big Mac for $5 ( thanks for the forex card ) because I didnt have any HK\$ on me.

 We went left for Honk Kong.
 A Japanese guy who spoke English was sitting at the side of us in the plane.
 He was on his way back from New Zealand from watching